colidescope

 return result

-On its own, this code will only define what the Function does, but will not actually run any code.
-To execute the code inside the Function you have to call it somewhere within the script and pass it the proper inputs:
+On its own, this code will only define what the function does, but will not actually run any code.
+To execute the code inside the function you have to call it somewhere within the script and pass it the proper inputs:

 print(add_function(2))

-When you call a Function, you can either directly pass values or pass Variables that have values stored inside of them.
-For example, this code will call the Function in the same way:
+When you call a function, you can either directly pass values or pass variables that have values stored inside of them.
+For example, this code will call the function in the same way:

 var = 2